-" The Neolithic Bone Industry from Early Neolithic to Final Neolithic: the study from Paliambela Kolindros in the region of Pieria, Northern Greece (6000 - 4700/4500 cal BC) " (présentiel/in person)
+" The Neolithic Bone Industry from Early Neolithic to Final Neolithic: the study from Paliambela Kolindros in the region of Pieria, Northern Greece (6000 - 4700/4500 cal BC) " (VISIO/Online; new schedule: 3.20pm)

 1Universität Bern / University of Bern - Suisse

 This presentation discusses bone-tool making from the Neolithic settlement of Paliambela in the region of Pieria.
 A total of 378 bone artifacts were collected from layers and units spanning from the Early Neolithic to the onset of the Final Neolithic.
 The aim is to present the material classification, the raw materials used, the manufacturing techniques applied and the temporal distribution.
 The assemblage consists of 358 tools, 17 ornaments and some unidentified objects.